The contribution of turbulent AGN coronae to the diffuse neutrino flux: Introduction

 Non-thermal production in the coronae of AGN, if confirmed, might serve as a natural explanation for the diffuse neutrino flux observed in the $\sim$10-100~TeV energy range.
 Indeed, these sources naturally satisfy the constraints on the gamma-ray opacity.
-Therefore, a reliable estimate of the diffuse neutrino flux from AGN coronae is of primary importance. \cite{Murase:2019vdl} obtained the diffuse neutrino flux in the context of the gyroresonant, weak turbulence model, whereas \cite{Kheirandish_2021} obtained it in the context of a power-law proton injection (this was dubbed as a magnetic reconnection scenario, although we showed in~\cite{Fiorillo:2023dts} that magnetic reconnection generally injects protons with a broken power-law spectrum with properties significantly different from~\cite{Kheirandish_2021}).
+Therefore, a reliable estimate of the diffuse neutrino flux from AGN coronae is of primary importance.
+In fact, the idea that AGN might contribute to the diffuse neutrino flux dates back to earlier times~\citep{Stecker:1991vm}, although many estimates of the diffuse neutrino flux rely on the phenomenological injection of power-law proton fluxes~\citep[e.g.][]{Kalashev:2014vya} rather than the self-consistent modeling of particle acceeleration. \cite{Inoue:2019fil} have estimated the neutrino emission in a scenario of diffusive shock acceleration of protons within a standing shock inside the corona. \cite{Murase:2019vdl} obtained the diffuse neutrino flux in the context of the gyroresonant, weak turbulence model, whereas \cite{Kheirandish_2021} obtained it in the context of a power-law proton injection (this was dubbed as a magnetic reconnection scenario, although we showed in~\cite{Fiorillo:2023dts} that magnetic reconnection generally injects protons with a broken power-law spectrum with properties significantly different from~\cite{Kheirandish_2021}).
 More recently, \cite{Padovani:2024tgx} obtained the diffuse flux using as a template the point-source flux obtained in~\cite{Murase_2022ApJL} with a power-law proton spectrum, and assuming a simple proportionality between the neutrino and X-ray emission.
 However, in view of the recent observation~\citep{Fiorillo:2024akm} that stochastic acceleration is non-resonant and requires strongly magnetized environments, it is worth revisiting the systematics associated with the diffuse neutrino flux in the magnetized turbulence scenario.

 This is the question we tackle in this work.
 Our approach is to test whether a consistent scenario -- based on magnetized turbulence -- can accommodate the neutrino emission from the Seyfert galaxies from which IceCube has reported an excess.
 While these observations are of course preliminary, they allow us to coarsely test whether a unifying coronal scenario can explain their common features.
 From such a unifying scenario, we then obtain the diffuse neutrino flux and assess its implications.